NCrashed/HadesIDE/README.md

 Attention
 =========

 Now i am experementing with parser and compiling theory.
-Some strange sources can temporary occures in rep.
+Some strange sources can temporary occure in rep.